-The use or possession of live baitfish is prohibited throughout Areas 1 and 4 and on all waters in Areas 2, 3, and 5 except as otherwise provided beginning on Area 1 Regulations which describe where live baitfish may be obtained, possessed and used.
+The use or possession of live baitfish is prohibited throughout Areas 1 and 4 and on all waters in Areas 2, 3, and 5 except as otherwise provided on Area 1 Regulations which describe where live baitfish may be obtained, possessed and used.

-The specific waters from which wild caught live baitfish may be seined, netted or trapped and used are listed beginning on Area 1 Regulations.
+The specific waters from which wild caught live baitfish may be seined, netted or trapped and used are listed on Area 1 Regulations.
 Wild caught live baitfish shall not be transported out of the designated wild caught live baitfish possession area from which they were collected.
 This area shall be listed on the seining license, live baitfish dealer license or live baitfish receipt.

 No person shall possess live baitfish while fishing on any water where the use of live baitfish is prohibited.

 Commercially produced live baitfish may be transported and possessed throughout Areas 2, 3 and 5 (east of the continental divide) except where the use of live baitfish is prohibited.
-Use or possession of commercially produced live baitfish is prohibited on all waters except as otherwise provided beginning on Area 1 Regulations.
+Use or possession of commercially produced live baitfish is prohibited on all waters except as otherwise provided on Area 1 Regulations.